-- A minimum quorum for an AGM could be legislated.
-This option is virtually unimplementable, however, if we consider that it might become impossible for schools to hold successful AGMs, which would have disastrous implications for decision-making. - The determination of school fees could occur through a ballot system which did not require parents to come physically to the school.
-This would be problematic, however, owing to illiteracy among many parents. - An appeals system could be introduced whereby individual parents could appeal to the PED against the fee-setting decision of the school.
+- An appeals system could be introduced whereby individual parents could appeal to the PED against the fee-setting decision of the school.
 If a sufficient number of such appeals were received by the PED, the school would be forced to rerun the fee-setting process.
-Here the risk is that PED officials would be drawn into timeconsuming and charged school politics, and that this would impact negatively on the work and credibility of these officials. - There could be stronger controls exercised by PEDs to ensure that schools complied with the policy in terms of inviting all parents to the AGM on time, and providing them with all the necessary information.
+Here the risk is that PED officials would be drawn into time-consuming and charged school politics, and that this would impact negatively on the work and credibility of these officials. - There could be stronger controls exercised by PEDs to ensure that schools complied with the policy in terms of inviting all parents to the AGM on time, and providing them with all the necessary information.
 This would be the easiest of the four options to pursue.